-Before beginning your treatment, one of our dentists will create a 3D image of your teeth using digital x-rays, dental impressions, and even pictures.
+Prior to the treatment, the dental expert generate a 3D image of your teeth by making use of digital x-rays, dental impressions, and even pictures.
 This model will be used to create a treatment plan that has been customized to your specific bite issues.
-Your aligners will be created in a professional dental laboratory and will gradually move your teeth over the course of 12 months.
+YYour aligners are made in a expert dental laboratory and will slowly move your teeth over the practice of 12 months.
 In most cases, you will be given a series of aligners, and each aligner will be worn for two weeks.
 The best part about this is that you will be able to move to the next stage without a visit to our office for painful adjustments.
 We’ll only need to check your progress and give you your next series of aligners every six weeks or so.

 Are you a Good Candidate for Invisalign?

 Invisalign is an excellent orthodontic treatment for many adults and teenagers.
 If you have overcrowded or poorly spaced teeth, or if you suffer from bite issues such as overbite, crossbite, or underbite, you may be an excellent candidate for treatment with Invisalign aligners.